-Google reviews themselves are one piece of the Google My Business system, which is one piece of Google’s search engine platform.
+Google reviews themselves are one piece of the Google Business Profile system, which is one piece of Google’s search engine platform.
 But why is that significant?
 The reason being, all three are connected.

 Understanding the world of Search Engine Optimization (SEO) is the new frontier for many modern day marketers.
 SEO is the system embedded in search engines dictating what sites will populate in a user's search engine results pages, or SERPs.
 It’s the system that determines whether your business will show up in search results, or stay buried in the sea of unknown websites and content.

 This ranking system is dependent on a myriad of different factors.
 Based on that ranking, you could be one of the first three businesses to show in a search result, or you could be so low on the algorithm that you’ll never get seen at all.
 Your Google reviews and your overall Google Business Profile play a significant role in SEO.